Behind the Remote Work Trend: Finding Remote Jobs in Portland and Seattle

 The rise of traffic and commute times reduces productivity.

 For those living in the Pacific Northwest, it’s no surprise that Seattle and Portland have some of the worst traffic rates in the country.
-In a recent traffic report, Seattle was listed as the fifth-worst U.S. city, with Portland as the 15th.
+In a recent traffic report, Seattle was listed as the seventh-worst U.S. city, with Portland as the 15th.
 With increasingly longer commutes in the Emerald and Rose cities, employees face long workdays and feel the impacts on their productivity.
 Research indicates that working from home boosts productivity, minimizing interruptions and helping employees to maximize their days.
 If you can do 80 percent or more of your daily tasks from a phone or computer, working remotely is a logical alternative to a traditional office environment.

 How to find and secure remote work